 Begin by setting up your dredging station.
 Combine ½ cup of all purpose flour with ½ teaspoon salt and ¼ teaspoon black pepper in a shallow dish.
 In a second dish, beat two eggs very well.
 In the third shallow dish, add ½ cup Italian seasoned breadcrumbs and ¼ cup finely shredded or grated parmesan cheese.

-Heat 3 tablespoons of olive oil in a cast-iron skillet over medium-high heat.
-When the oil shimmers, add the breaded fish fillets to the hot skillet, but don’t overcrowd the large skillet.
-You will likely need to pan sear the fish in two batches.
+Heat 3 tablespoons of olive oil in a cast-iron or other large skillet over medium-high heat.
+When the oil shimmers, add the breaded fish fillets to the hot skillet, but don’t overcrowd the pan.
+You will likely need to cook the fish in two batches.

 Transfer fish fillets to a baking tray and tent with foil or keep in a warm oven until ready to plate.